Skip to main content

 Will the WC68 fit my tractor?

-The Woodland Mills WC68 6-inch PTO Woodchipper needs 20–65 PTO HP.
+The Woodland Mills WC68 6-inch Hydraulic-Feed PTO Woodchipper needs 20–65 PTO HP.
 Here’s how 26 common compact and utility tractors match up — rated PTO HP, not engine HP (after typical 10–15% drivetrain losses).

 TractorEngine HPPTO HPHitchWC68 verdict